lowRISC/opentitan/hw/top_earlgrey/doc/top_earlgrey.md

 Earl Grey contains 512kB of emulated embedded-flash (e-flash) memory for code storage.
 This is intended to house the boot loader mentioned above, as well as the operating system and application that layers on top.
-For the 0.5 version the expectation is that the operating system will be very lightweight, and the “application” will be simple proof of concept code to show that the chip can do.
+For the 0.5 version the expectation is that the operating system will be very lightweight, and the "application" will be simple proof of concept code to show that the chip can do.
 One example will be validation code that tests the validity and stability of the full chip environment itself.

 Embedded-flash is the intended technology for a silicon design implementing the full OpenTitan device.
 It has interesting and challenging parameters that are unique to the technology that the silicon is implemented in.
 Earl Grey, as an FPGA-only proof of concept, will model these parameters in its emulation of the memory in order to prepare for the replacement with the silicon flash macros that will come.
 This includes the read-speeds, the page-sized erase and program interfaces, the two-bank update scheme, and the non-volatile nature of the memory.
-Since by definition these details can’t be finalized until a silicon technology node is chosen, these can only be emulated in the FPGA environment.
+Since by definition these details can't be finalized until a silicon technology node is chosen, these can only be emulated in the FPGA environment.
 We will choose parameters that are considered roughly equivalent of the state of the art embedded-flash macros on the market today.

 Details on how e-flash memory is used by software will be detailed in the Secure Boot Process and Software sections that follow.